How does Datadog determine the Agent hostname?

-The Datadog Agent collects potential hostnames from a number of different sources.
-To see all the names the Agent is detecting, run the Agent status command.
-For example:
+The Datadog Agent collects potential host names from many different sources.
+Run the Agent’s status subcommand to see all names the Agent is detecting.

-From these names, a canonical name is picked for the host.
-This is the name the Agent primarily uses to identify itself to Datadog.
+From these names, a canonical name is chosen for the host.
+The Agent uses this name to identify itself to Datadog.
 The other names are submitted as well, but only as candidates for aliasing.

-The canonical hostname is picked according to the following rules.
+The canonical hostname is chosen according to the following rules.
 The first match is selected.

 The names collected by the Agent (detailed above) are added as aliases for the chosen canonical name.